 Here’s direct link to the Bookminders site.

 “I started working at Bookminders after struggling to manage the standard full-time position while raising children.
-I appreciate the flexibility at Bookminders.
+I appreciate the flexibility.
 I’m able to work more or less, depending on my availability.
 And my hourly wage ends up being even more than it was in a full-time job.
 This has been a great job, allowing me to be at the bus stop twice a day and be done with work in time to attend sports or school functions in the evening.
 The flip side?
 No benefits, and no paid vacation.”

 Pay and benefits…